Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Bose Corn Maze

-While celebrating their 22nd year in 2020, the Bose Corn Maze featured a large corn field with a design honouring Douglas College’s 50th anniversary for guests to explore.
+While celebrating its 22nd year in 2020, the Bose Corn Maze featured a large corn field with a design honouring Douglas College’s 50th anniversary for guests to explore.
 Throughout the maze there were a series of trivia questions that helped guide visitors through the junctions.
 The two-part maze took about an hour or so to complete.

 The corn maze was open rain or shine during the months of September and October in 2020.
 From September 1st until 7th the maze was open from noon until 8:00 pm on Tuesday, Wednesday, Thursday and Saturday.
-On Friday night it was open from 6:00 until 8:00 pm and Sunday and Labour Day from noon until 4:00 pm.
+On Friday night it was open from 6:00 pm until 8:00 pm and Sunday and Labour Day from noon until 4:00 pm.

 Click Bose Farms Corn Maze for more information.